brittbowers/brittsbits-bytes/site/content/post/gsdmm2.md

 ## To sum up

 I hope this tutorial was helpful.
 There are certainly many more NLP tools and clustering methods out there.
 I also performed a bit of sentiment analysis using out-of-the-box packages like Spacy and Vador.
-This was interesting to view by topic as well to analyze how, for instance, sentinment toward climate change has changed.
+It was interesting to view sentiment by topic, for instance, to see how sentinment toward climate change has changed.
+In the future it may also be interesting to wrap location data into this.
+As I mentioned above, collecting historical tweets through the repo over the API revealed far less location data.
+Scraping from the API over time and preprocessing into a database may be a cleaner pipeline for future work.